Detecting multiple generalized change-points by isolating single ones: Introduction

 \section{Introduction}

 Change-point detection is an active area of statistical research that has attracted a lot of interest in recent years.
-According to the \cite{NRC}, detecting changes in a data sequence in order to extract information about the underlying signal will continue to play an essential role in the development of the mathematical sciences.
-A non-exhaustive list of application areas includes financial econometrics \citep{BaiPerron2, Schroeder_Fryzlewicz}; credit scoring \citep{Bolton_Hand, Curry_Grossman}; bioinformatics \citep{Futschik, Muggeo_Adelfio, Olshen_Venkatraman} and cyber security \citep{Siris, Tartakovsky}.
 Our work's focus is on \textit{a posteriori} change-point detection, where the aim is to estimate the number and locations of certain changes in the behaviour of the data.
 We work in the model

 where $X_t$ are the observed data and $f_t$ is a one-dimensional, deterministic signal with structural changes at certain points.
-Two examples are: change-points in the level when $f_t$ is seen as piecewise-constant, and change-points in the first derivative when $f_t$ is piecewise-linear with or without the continuity constraint.
+Two examples are: change-points in the level when $f_t$ is seen as piecewise-constant, and change-points in the first derivative when $f_t$ is piecewise-linear.
 We highlight, however, that our methodology and analysis apply to more general scenarios, for instance the detection of knots in a piecewise polynomial signal of order $k$, where $k$ is not necessarily equal to zero (piecewise-constant mean) or one (piecewise-linear mean).
 The number $N$ of change-points as well as their locations $r_1, r_2, \ldots, r_N$ are unknown and our aim is to estimate them.
 In addition, $N$ can grow with $T$.
 The random variables $\epsilon_t$ in \eqref{our_model} have mean zero and variance one; further assumptions will be given in Section \ref{subsec:theory}.